hiromzn/installer/README.txt

 # stop all httpd and jboss processes
 $ sudo ./mkall stop

-# clean up all config file and installation (user/group, httpd, jboss, systemd)
+# clean up all config file, installation (user/group, httpd, jboss, systemd) and disable all services of httpd/jboss.
 $ sudo ./mkall clean

 --------------------------------